 And skiing isn’t my only example of this.
 It does, however, feel most apparent whenever we’re trying something new.
 We feel the dissonance between our brains and our bodies a little more starkly, I think.
 When I injured my back from a car accident years ago, my mind knew what to do in a yoga class, but my body wouldn’t let me move in the same ways that used to feel familiar and good.
 I had to come up with a new strategy.

 As much as I, or anyone, would like to learn a quicker fix to gaining confidence, growing stronger and mastering new skills, time seems to be the best teacher of all.

 All this is to say, witnessing how our minds work – sometimes for, and sometimes seemingly against us – is a fascinating thing.
 In the same way I harp on the benefits of staying curious with movement, I’m finding that staying curious about how my mind operates, rather than jumping to judgment & self-criticism, is a really cool journey.
 It’s allowing me to show up more mindfully when I’m making business decisions.
 It’s allowing me to act versus react when something frustrating happens.
-It’s even allowing me to be more mindful within my workouts (loads of inspiration coming in the form of workouts that are just as much a work in for members in March!)
+It’s even allowing me to be more mindful within my workouts (loads of inspiration coming in the form of workouts that are just as much a work-IN for members this year in the membership!)